 Thank you guys for your time and for the questions!
 Well, I got expelled from 3 schools when I was younger, I am crazy about cars and motorsports and I broke my nose twice on the same spot, skateboarding.
 Bet you didn’t know that!

-> You don’t need to mention names, but what’s the most “outrageous” thing you have ever seen happen in a club… was it something outrageously brilliant, like a blindfolded DJ mixing seamlessly and scratching with his elbows, or something outrageously cringe-worthy, like some embarrassing drunk guy urinating on the dancefloor?
+> You don’t need to mention names, but what’s the most “outrageous” thing you’ve ever seen happen in a club… was it something outrageously brilliant, like a blindfolded DJ mixing seamlessly and scratching with their elbows, or something outrageously cringe-worthy, like some embarrassing drunk guy urinating on the dancefloor?